 After the twenty-one days allowed for a judge's response to the Sworn Complaint or Statement of Allegations, and after the judge's appearance, if any, the Commission votes to dispose of the matter in one of the following four ways: 1) dismissal; 2) Informal Adjustment; 3) Private Reprimand; or 4) issuing Formal Charges.

-k.
+l.
 Formal Charges

 When Formal Charges are issued, they are sent to the judge, who has ten days to respond.
 After reviewing the judge's response, if the Commission decides to continue with the formal proceedings, it files the Formal Charges and the judge's response with the Supreme Judicial Court.
 Upon that filing, both documents become public.

-When Formal Charges are filed with the Supreme Judicial Court, the Commission requests that the Court appoint a hearing officer.
-The Commission schedules a hearing, which is open to the public.
-The rules of evidence applicable to civil proceedings in Massachusetts apply at the hearing.
+When Formal Charges are filed with the Supreme Judicial Court, the Commission requests that the Court appoint a Hearing Officer.
+The Commission schedules a Hearing, which is open to the public.
+The rules of evidence applicable to civil proceedings in Massachusetts apply at the Hearing.
 The Commission has the burden of proving the charges by clear and convincing evidence.
-Within thirty days after the conclusion of the hearing, the hearing officer submits a report to the Commission containing proposed findings and recommendations.
+Within thirty days after the conclusion of the hearing, the Hearing Officer submits a report to the Commission containing proposed findings and recommendations.

-m.
+n.
 Commission Recommendations

 Before the Commission reaches its final decision, the judge and the complainant have the right to be heard regarding the Commission's recommendation for discipline.
 That hearing is open to the public; the Commission deliberations which follow are closed.
 The Commission must then make a report to the Supreme Judicial Court within ninety days.
-The Commission's conclusions and recommendations may differ from those of the hearing officer.
+The Commission's conclusions and recommendations may differ from those of the Hearing Officer.